simple-login/app/README.md

 Let's put your config file at `~/simplelogin.env`.

-Make sure to update the following variables
+Make sure to update the following variables and replace these values by yours.

 ```.env
 # Server url